YerevaNN/mimic3-benchmarks/README.md

 ```
        export PYTHONPATH=$PYTHONPATH:[PATH TO THIS REPOSITORY]
 ```
+If you are using Anaconda, setting the PYTHONPATH may cause problems, so you may need to copy the scripts to the base directory of the repo.

 3. The following command takes MIMIC-III CSVs, generates one directory per `SUBJECT_ID` and writes ICU stay information to `data/[SUBJECT_ID/stays.csv`, diagnoses to `data/[SUBJECT_ID]/diagnoses.csv`, and events to `data/[SUBJECT_ID]/events.csv`.
 This step might take around an hour.
 ```
        python scripts/extract_subjects.py [PATH TO MIMIC-III CSVs] data/root/